livia-ai/livia-ai.github.io/src/routes/blog/2022-06-exploring-similarity.md

 </iframe>

 After your vote, a new random triplet will load.
 Keep going as long as you want - the more data we collect, the better.
-You can also skip a triplet by clicking the "Skip this Triplet" link.
-Please do this only in cases where you really (really!) cannot decide, or if there's a problem loading a particular triplet.
+If you need to skip a triplet, click the "Skip this Triplet" link.
+But please do this only in cases where you really (really!) cannot decide, or if there's a problem loading a particular triplet.
 When in doubt, your gut feeling helps us more than no vote at all.

 ## What Happens with the Data?